-Students are required to take these FOUR courses as part of the program:
+Students are required to take these three courses as part of the program:

 - PHIL 1145-Technology & Human Values (NUpath (ER) Ethical Reasoning & NUpath (SI) Societies/Institutions): Studies philosophy of technology, as well as ethics and modern technology.
 Considers the relationship between technology and humanity, the social dimensions of technology, and ethical issues raised by emerging technologies.
 Discusses emerging technologies such as biotechnology, information technology, nanotechnology, and virtual reality.
 (4 credits)